petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started/configuring-your-bitbucket-repository.md

 ![The default branch types (and prefixes) for a Bitbucket repository are bugfix/, feature/, hotfix/, and release/.](./configuring-your-bitbucket-repository/images/05.png)

-## Connecting BitBucket to Your Jenkins service
+## Connecting BitBucket to Your Jenkins Service

 Lastly, set environment variables in the Jenkins service's to point to your new repository: